 It is amazing how easy it is for her to pronounce any language perfectly.
 Her English enunciation is perfect, her Spanish is spotless, and her German pronunciation is supposedly excellent, I don’t know because anything I try to say in German sounds totally wrong.

-Why foreign languages before reading?
-Because the window to learn a language closes as we get older, while the time when reading becomes easy is around 8 and 9.
+In fact, the most natural skills kids learn after walking is language.
+Their brains are predisposed to it.
+And as a result, their enunciation and vocabulary will be more fine-tuned when they grow up with two languages.
+Because the window to learn a language closes as we get older, while the time when reading becomes easy is around 8 or 9 years old.
 So instead of pouring all the energy into reading at an early age, we poured all our energy on enabling our daughter to speak multiple languages.
 She had no interest in learning to read early and I always heard about homeshoolers that if you have to push reading, you will only make it worse, I pushed it, and had to put off reading when she was old enough to take on the challenge.

 Second most important discipline in our view is natural science.
-Young kids have an innate curiosity about the stars, the universe, why the sun sets, where the rain comes from and how it is formed, and just generally how the world works around them.
+Young kids have an innate curiosity about the stars, the universe, why the sun sets, where the rain comes from and how it is formed, and just generally how the world around them works.
 So it seemed like a perfect age appropriate subject to tackle.

 I used my own thoughtfully designed Natural Science Guide for 5 – 8 Year Olds.